BhavdeepSinghNijhawan/Huffman-Encoder-and-Decoder/README.md

     return node;
 }
 ```

-- Converts a string back into a Huffman tree.
+- Converts a `string back into a Huffman Tree`.
 - Processes leaf nodes and internal nodes differently.
-- Uses an index this.ind to track the current position in the string.
+- Uses an index `this.ind` to track the current position in the string.

 ```
 getMappings(node, path) {
     if (typeof(node[1]) === "string") {